mp-se/fermentrack-docker/README.md

 Any suggestions on improvements are welcome, and please note that this is not tested enough to ensure stability, please backup your data files before testing.
 I take no responsibility for lost data.
 The project is made available as is.

-Good luck! /Magnus
+Good luck!

 ## Troubleshooting

-See Issues for known problems and options.
+See Issues on github for known problems and options.